X

 • Some features require paid subscription

-Slidebean takes a unique approach by focusing on content structure before design.
-You start by creating an outline of your presentation, and the AI then formats it into visually appealing slides based on proven templates.
+Slidebean focuses on content structure before design.
+You create an outline first, and the AI formats it into visually appealing slides.

-The outline–first method helps you organize your thoughts logically before worrying about how slides will look.
-This works especially well for pitch decks and business presentations where clear structure matters.
+The outline-first method helps you organize thoughts before worrying about visuals.
+Particularly strong for pitch decks where clear structure matters.

-The platform particularly shines for startups creating pitch decks, with templates specifically designed for investor presentations and tools to track how investors interact with your deck.
+The platform shines for startups creating pitch decks, with options designed for investor presentations and tools to track how investors interact with your deck.
+For more on building decks for fundraising, see our pitch deck examples and pitch deck mistakes guides.

 Slidebean vs PowerPoint